 Boggy Creek: The Legend is True (2011)

 Early buzz suggested that Boggy Creek was to be a remake of the original Legend of Boggy Creek, however, it's a completely unrelated story set in the fictional town of Boggy Creek, Texas.
 Even so, the film obviously draws influence from Pierce's original with its small-town setting and use of spooky swamp-scapes.
 Not to mention the ghastly hoard of Southern Sasquatch which pick off the movie's cast one-by-one.
 The monsters are certainly reminiscent of the creature from Pierce's film, however, infinitely more angry and violent, as one would expect in today's horror market.

 The Legacy of Boggy Creek (2013)

-This indie movie was originally released under the title "The Skunkape Story," but was later re-edited and released as The Legacy of Boggy Creek.
-According to the producer, this is a direct sequel to Pierce's original film.
-It uses a similar docudrama approach to chronicle "the events that began after the original Fouke, Arkansas attacks in 1972." *
+This low budget, indie movie was originally released under the title "The Skunkape Story," but was re-edited and released as The Legacy of Boggy Creek a few years later.
+The premise is that it's a direct sequel to Pierce's original film, although it has no sanctioned authority from the Pierce estate to make such a claim.